FREE Saturday Sessions

 Join GrubStreet’s Young Adult Writers Program (YAWP), a FREE creative writing workshop for Boston-area high schoolers.
 Our students come from a wide variety of high schools in the Boston area, and enjoy cool writing exercises, mingling with fellow young writers, snacks, and an optional open mic.
 YAWP has been recognized by the The Boston Globe as Boston's hub for writing teenagers.

 All students MUST register in advance.
-We offer three sessions of classes each YAWP Saturday: from 12 PM to 3:30 PM, with a 30 minute break for socializing and lunch (we'll provide snacks, but you are encouraged to bring your own lunch), followed by an open-mic reading from 3:30 PM to 4:00 PM.
+We offer three sessions of classes each YAWP Saturday: from 12 PM to 4:00 PM, with a 30 minute break for socializing and lunch (we'll provide plenty of snacks, but you are encouraged to bring your own lunch...though sometimes we find enough money for pizza!).
+We close every day together with a low-key open-mic reading from 3:30 PM to 4:00 PM.

 Slam Team Auditions with Regie Gibson: 4:00-6:00pm (Right after the Saturday YAWP open mic!
 No experience necessary!)

 Upcoming Spring 2018 Classes:

 I Can't Believe They're Not Real! - Creating Memorable Characters with Kelly Dalke